leima0521/baby_BLP/README.md

 ## A gentle introduction to BLP

-This repo includes the BLP estimation for the second-year IO class taught by [Prof. Marc Rysman](http://sites.bu.edu/mrysman/teaching/).
+This repo estimates a BLP-type random coefficients model (demand side only).
+It is part of the problem set of the second-year PhD IO class taught by [Prof. Marc Rysman](http://sites.bu.edu/mrysman/teaching/).
 All errors are my own.

 ### Setup